thelondonsimon/citelearn/README.md

 ## Deployment: VMs
-CiteLearn also be deployed using traditional virtual machines by cloning the repository and configuring the necessary servers using the guidelines below.
+CiteLearn can also be deployed using traditional virtual machines by cloning the repository and configuring the necessary servers using the guidelines below.

 ### Frontend